Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Proposed method: AISP

 which is implemented by using a softmax function.
 In this computation, the term of $\hat{\bm{u}}_t^{\top}\hat{\bm{u}}_t$ in \req{Rweight} is canceled between the numerator and denominator.
-Then, the optimal $U^*$ can be obtained through importance sampling.
 Since importance sampling requires a lot of samples if the proposal distribution $q(V|\hat{U},\sigma^2)$ is far from $\mathbb{Q}^*$, we exploit the adaptive importance sampling~\citep{cappe2004population,bugallo2017adaptive}, which is iterative importance sampling.
 Specifically, we updates $\hat{\bm{u}}_t$ by using importance sampling with $n$ sample for $\kappa$ iterations: